 The U.S. Department of Energy's National Science Bowl is a fun, fast-paced academic tournament and hydrogen fuel cell car competition that tests the brainpower of middle and high school teams on science and math topics.

 Model Car Competition

-NREL's model car competitions are classroom-based, hands-on educational programs for 6th, 7th, and 8th grade students.
+NREL's model car competition is a classroom-based, hands-on educational program for 6th, 7th, and 8th grade students.
 Student teams apply math, science, and creativity to construct solar and battery-powered model cars.
 The vehicles are raced in interscholastic competitions hosted within their schools, states, or regions.